Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 {{ insert_category_out }}

-If everything is ok, the result will be returned `ok[...]` vector with responses for all the transaction pipelines.
+If everything is ok, the result will have an `ok[...]` vector with responses for all the transaction pipelines.
 Each response contains `data` and `meta` information.
-In our case, there is only one response with a vector of `ids` in `data` and a number of inserted objects in `meta`
+In our case, there is only one response with a vector of `ids` in `data` and a number of inserted objects in `meta`.

 ### Insert container